Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Introduction

-This reduction is especially revealing for policy-gradient methods: using PCPO's clipped log-ratio surrogate~\cite{lee2025pcpo}, we show that the PPO-clip objective also admits the same score-matching $L_2$ form.
-Furthermore, methods derived from seemingly different viewpoints such as GFlowNet and direct regression objectives often do not optimize fundamentally different targets, but rather different tractable surrogates of the same reward-guided score-matching problem.

 Once this distinction is isolated, the remaining design space can be studied on common ground: \emph{estimator design} determines guidance quality, \emph{temporal weighting} scales its magnitude across timesteps, and \emph{trust-region realization} determines how much of it survives regularization.
-This decomposition also helps separate core optimization ingredients from auxiliary mechanisms that add theoretical structure or implementation complexity without clearly improving the underlying update.
+This decomposition helps separate core optimization ingredients from auxiliary mechanisms that add theoretical structure or implementation complexity without clearly improving the underlying update.

-A second contribution of this paper is to use this unified framework as a practical diagnostic tool.
-RSM reveals shared bias--variance--compute tradeoffs across methods that would otherwise appear unrelated.
-For example, first-order Tweedie-based guidance can be simple but biased, especially at low-SNR timesteps, whereas zeroth-order full-rollout guidance can be unbiased but noisy and compute-intensive.
-Likewise, several recently proposed components can be reinterpreted as secondary coefficient-level modifications rather than distinct algorithmic principles.
-This yields a more systematic lens on the design space and explains why some inherited choices are more consequential than others.

-Guided by this perspective, we show that several seemingly important design choices are secondary, while a few principled changes drive most of the practical improvements.
-Specifically, by comparing their value-guidance estimators through shared bias--variance--compute tradeoffs, we show that some auxiliary components can be removed without hurting performance.
-These insights lead to simple redesigns that improve alignment quality while reducing compute cost across representative differentiable-reward and black-box-reward settings, including a \(5\times\) wall-clock speedup over TempFlow-GRPO~\cite{he2025tempflowgrpotimingmattersgrpo} on the GenEval reward~\cite{ghosh2023geneval}.
+This unified view also serves as a practical diagnostic tool.
+RSM reveals shared tradeoffs across seemingly unrelated methods: first-order methods rely on low-variance but biased Tweedie-based guidance, while zeroth-order methods rely on unbiased but high-variance full-rollout guidance.
+It also elucidates that several seemingly important designs are coefficient-level modifications, and some auxiliary components can be removed without hurting performance.
+Building on these insights, we demonstrate simple redesigns that significantly improve efficiency without computational overhead across representative differentiable and black-box reward alignment settings, including a \(5\times\) wall-clock speedup over TempFlow-GRPO~\cite{he2025tempflowgrpotimingmattersgrpo} on the GenEval reward~\cite{ghosh2023geneval}.